eraser-dev/eraser/README.md

 ### Microsoft Support Policy

 Eraser is an open source project that is [**not** covered by the Microsoft Azure support policy](https://support.microsoft.com/en-us/help/2941892/support-for-linux-and-open-source-technology-in-azure).
+Support for the open source version of this project is limited to the resources listed above.

-Support for this project is limited to the resources listed above.
+The [Image Cleaner addon](https://learn.microsoft.com/en-us/azure/aks/image-cleaner?tabs=azure-cli) for Azure Kubernetes Service is covered under the [Azure Support Policy](https://learn.microsoft.com/en-us/azure/aks/support-policies)

 ## Trademarks